lkbrian/phase-1-js-toy-problem/README.md

 from the gross salary that is taken as user input  which is displayed as the solution

 ## Conclusion
-1.I applied the use of event listeners
+1. I applied the use of event listeners
-2.Linked html to all my JS files for input and output 3.Styled my html to be a bit pleasing i applied flex
+2. Linked html to all my JS files for input and output
+3. Styled my html to be a bit pleasing i applied flex